mwiget/f5bnk-kubespray/dpu/README.md

 attach via multus to VFs and be connected to internal VLAN 200 without specifying on the host.
 - PF interface however passes all VLANs like a trunk port, allowing other VLANs be switched thru, like storage.

+### Caveats

+- DPU reboot will require re-applying netplan on the host, because the Virtual Functions (VF) disappear during the process

 ### Check DPU bond0, MTU and ovs-vsctl status